PayamZohari/CovidDataPipeline/README.md

 insert the transformed data to DW ( postures)

-But since the .csv data might be an stream of data ( never ending ), the first job ( ingestion ) is designed to continously ingest rest of stream.
+But since the .csv data might be a fixed data or an stream of data ( never ending ), the first job ( ingestion ) is designed to continously ingest rest of stream.
 For ETL though, a periodic (hourly) job is needed to do it on new data every hour ( least period interval in airflow )
-That's why this job is written as a DAG ( directed acyclic graph ) where there are depencies ( transform task depends on extract, and load depends on transform )
+That's why this job is written as a DAG ( directed acyclic graph ) where there are depencies ( transform task depends on extract, and load depends on transform ).
+To be failure tolerant, the ETL process also uses checkpointing.

 3. USE